openattic/openattic/documentation/developer_docs/dev_e2e.rst

 .. note::
-  When running protractor.conf and the browser window directly closes and you can see something like "user-data error" (i.e. when using chrome) in your console just create a dir (i.e. in /home/) and do ``google-chrome --user-data-dir=/path/to/created/dir``
+  When running protractor.conf and the browser window directly closes and you can see something like "user-data error" (i.e. when using Chrome) in your console just create a dir (i.e. in your home directory) and run ``google-chrome --user-data-dir=/path/to/created/dir``

 How to Cancel the Tests
 -----------------------